kassaundra08/CV/README.md

 ### Telephone Banker _(Sep 2011 - Oct 2013)_
 #### Chase Bank - _Columbus, OH_
   - Answered phones in a high call-volume environment
-  - Assisted customers with general account inquiries
+  - Assisted customers with general account inquiries and service requests
-  - Performed transfers and account maintenance
   - Recommended solutions and provided empathy for customers with complex issues
-  - Provided troubleshooting for online problems
+  - Provided troubleshooting for online banking

 ## Projects